Peritoneal fluid analysis

 The sample of fluid is removed from the peritoneal space using a needle and syringe.

 Your health care provider will clean and numb a small area of your belly area (abdomen).
-A needle is inserted through the skin of your abdomen into the peritoneal space, and a fluid sample is pulled out.
+A needle is inserted through the skin of your abdomen and a fluid sample is pulled out.
 The fluid is collected into a tube (syringe) attached to the end of the needle.

 The fluid is sent to a lab where it is examined.
 Tests will be done on the fluid to measure: